sarabaftab/sarabaftab/README.md

 👋 Hey, I’m Sarab!

-💻 Passionate about Web Dev and ML.
+💻 Passionate about Web Development and Machine Learning.

 📖 Learning JavaScript and Next.js.

-🌟 Looking for cool web projects to work on.
+🌟 Looking for cool web developement projects to work on.

 📫 Reach me at sarabfsd@gmail.com.